router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/overview.md

 <!-- ## About OmniChain

-Router's OmniChain framework leverages Router chain's architectural components to allow developers to create seamless cross-chain applications with custom bridging logic.
+Router's OmniChain framework leverages Router Chain's architectural components to allow developers to create seamless cross-chain applications with custom bridging logic.
 It even allows them to deploy their application-specific security layer on top of the infra-level security layer provided by Router.
-By allowing developers to program their logic on just one smart contract on the Router chain, Router's OmniChain framework will reduce code redundancy and save developers' time and effort. -->
+By allowing developers to program their logic on just one smart contract on the Router Chain, Router's OmniChain framework will reduce code redundancy and save developers' time and effort. -->